Long neglected by nutritionists, food processing by the agri-food industry plays a significant role in the chronic disease epidemic.

 The notion of ultra-processed food is a recent one.
 It has been popularized by researchers at the University of Sao Paulo, Brazil, and in France by INRA researcher Anthony Fardet.
 They have published several studies that show that nutrition, by focusing on fats, carbohydrates or vitamins has neglected the impact of food processing.
 This can be summarized as follows: the more a food is processed (industrial), the more likely it is to have an adverse health effect, especially if consumed frequently.

 Contrary to what is spontaneously believed, ultra-processed food are not limited to traditional junk food such as sodas or french fries.
 In fact, ultra-processed food represent 80% of the current supermarket offer, including on dietary, organic or “vegetarian” shelves (most vegetable steaks are ultra-processed food).
-These foods represent more than a third of the foods consumed by the French.
+These foods represent more than a third of the foods consumed by the French for example.
 According to the researchers, they are the leading cause of early death in large cities.

 But how is an ultra-processed food defined?
 The NOVA classification, the version below is simplified, makes it possible to distinguish between foods according to their degree of processing.